 - Eighty-five percent of CEOs and managers say that having a diverse workforce improves overall productivity.

 In addition, diversity hiring helps organizations in the following ways:

-Grows the company’s talent poolOrganizations that hire from a diverse pool of candidates gain access to a broader talent pool than those that don’t.
+Diversity in hiring grows the company’s talent poolOrganizations that hire diverse talent have a broader talent pool than those that don’t.
 As more people relate to such organizations, their job openings attract a wider range of individuals from various backgrounds.

-Enhances creativity and innovationThe confluence of varied experiences, working styles, and cultural backgrounds sparks new ideas and collaboration, bringing innovation and creativity to work.
+Enhances creativity and innovationThe confluence of varied experiences, working styles, and cultural backgrounds spark new ideas and collaboration, bringing innovation and creativity to work.